Monday, 13 December 2021

 Every bright red stamen is topped with a little dot of yellow pollen.
 My hands went a bit yellow during the picking!

-The man on the radio was very vague with quantities.
-He was also really trying to make more of a drink (to which you add a dash of gin) than a cordial (that you heavily dilute with water).
-After various test batches, I settled on 6:4:3 packed stamens:water:sugar, plus 1 tsp citric acid per litre of water.
+The man on the radio was very vague with quantities, so I set to figuring it out.
+I eventually settled on 6:4:3 packed stamens:water:sugar, plus 1 tsp citric acid per litre of water.
 Boil the water, stir in the sugar and citric acid to dissolve, reboil, pour over the stamens and leave overnight.
 If you don't have citric acid but do have a lemon tree, use 1/3 cup lemon juice instead, and reduce the water accordingly.

 In the morning, strain off your gloriously red cordial :-) The bottle on the right, below, is the cordial; the one on the left is pohutakawa flavoured water kefir (a fizzy drink, similar to ginger beer but made from bugs tolerant of a wide range of flavouring agents.
 Water kefir is inherently yellow, hence the orange colour of the pohutakawa kefir).
 It's really nice!